VSA Loudoun County Board of Directors

 Maureen Blake, JD; Marketing

 A mother of six first heard of VSA when bringing her oldest drama queens to their first audition ever which was a VSA Production of Sleeping Beauty over fifteen years ago, in an effort to find an outlet for her family’s seemingly endless high energy.
 She is currently working at Fannie Mae in business operations and technology, and brings business guidance to our leadership team and updates to our web pages.

 Carolyn Snyder- Corresponding Secretary is a founding member of VSA Loudoun County.
 She has continued to serve on the board since it’s inception in 1989.
 Carolyn retired after 30 combined years with the State of Virginia and Loudoun County Mental Health/Developmental and Substance Abuse Services.
 Carolyn volunteers with the Friends of Loudoun County Mental Health, Adaptive Recreation, Blossom and Bloom and Loudoun County Master Gardeners.
 Her inspiration comes from VSA founder Ambassador Smith and President Kennedy who quoted that “art calls forth creative genius from every sector of society”.

 Dave is an artist, entrepreneur and community volunteer seeking to make the Loudoun community a better place to live.
 He is a proud father of three children raised here in the county.
-Dave shows landscape photography of Loudoun County, operates a small web design firm, and is an appointed member of the Purcellville Arts Council, and a board member of Friends of Franklin Park.
+Dave shows landscape photography of Loudoun County, operates a small web design firm, and is also a board member of the Friends of Franklin Park.

 Meredith Bean McMath

 VISUAL ARTS DIRECTOR

 Huyen came to VSA Loudoun in 2017 with energizing enthusiasm for our DaVinci Arts program.
 Huyen is an art therapist with over ten years of professional experience and has led the DaVinci students to expand their horizons since she has been with us.
 She is herself a beautiful painter and writer as well as teacher and art therapist.
 We are so excited as she nurtures our artists to see what emerges from the creative process.
 Check out the coloring book on the DaVinci page as one example of Huyen’s wonderful creative inspiration she is providing the DaVinci artists!

 THEATER ARTS CHAIRPERSON